 Thank you to the Quantum Foundation for sharing our vision of supporting the youngest, most vulnerable children in our community.
 We appreciate their support of our programs and mission, including their visionary leadership in our Fighting ACEs Initiative, launched in 2015 to address the impact of Adverse Childhood Experiences on the health and well-being of children in Palm Beach County.

 Through funding from the Children's Services Council of Palm Beach County, we are implementing the Child First Program.
 Child First is a national, evidence-based, two-generation model that works with very vulnerable young children and families, providing intensive, home-based services.
 We also get funding for our Infant Mental Health Program, which provides counseling for women and young children.
-We are honored to be a part of CSC's Healthy Beginnings Program, bringing this high-quality program to at-risk families in our community.
+We are honored to be a part of CSC's Healthy Beginnings system, bringing high-quality programs to at-risk families in our community.

 In addition to generous individuals and private family foundations, our major supporters also currently include...

 We are deeply honored to be a Town of Palm Beach United Way partner agency.
 The Town of Palm Beach United Way focuses on raising funds for programs that promote the building blocks for a better life, including good health, which is directly in live with our mission of supporting the social-emotional health and wellness of children and their families.